kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 - Consider [node
   metatdata](https://github.com/kubernetes/autoscaler/issues/5928).
 - Change autoscaling behavior for pods that are not run under a DaemonSet.
-- Provide an informed recommendation when a new node is added to a cluster.
+- Use data from other nodes to make an informed recommendation when a pod is added to a DaemonSet with VPA enabled after a new node is added to a cluster.

 ## Proposal